uber-web/probe.gl/modules/bench/docs/bench.md

 # Bench

-Bench is a benchmark harness class that allows you to organize a number of benchmarks / performance tests into a Benchmark suite that can be executed with a single comment.
-Each test is registered with and `id` which allows `Bench` to do compare results across runs and perform limited regression testing.
+Bench is a benchmark harness that allows you to organize a number of benchmarks / performance tests into a Benchmark suite that can be executed with a single command.

+Each test must be registered with a unique `id` which allows `Bench` to do compare results across runs and perform limited regression testing.

+> Precise, repeatable performance measuring on a modern multi-tasking OS is hard, as subsequent runs might be scheduled different by the OS.
+The consistency between repeated benchmark tests tend to be within +- 10-15% and is generally sufficient for verifying incremental improvements.

 ## Usage